zerodha/dungbeetle/README.md

 # SQL Jobber
+> This is a highly experimental alpha version.
+Use with care.

 A highly opinionated, distributed job-queue built specifically for defering and executing SQL query jobs (reads).

 - Standalone server that exposes HTTP APIs for managing jobs (list, post, status check, cancel jobs)
 - Reads SQL queries from .sql files and registers them as tasks ready to be queued
 - Supports MySQL and PostgreSQL
 - Written in Go and built on top of [Machinery](https://github.com/RichardKnop/machinery).
 Supports multi-process, multi-threaded, asynchronous distributed job queueing via a common broker backend (Redis, AMQP etc.)
-- Results from jobs are written into a Redis + [rediSQL](https://github.com/RedBeardLab/rediSQL) that can be further queried and transformed without affecting the main SQL database
+- Results from jobs are written into an in-memory SQL Database ([rediSQL](https://github.com/RedBeardLab/rediSQL), [rqlite](https://github.com/rqlite/rqlite)) that can be further queried and transformed without affecting the main SQL database

-**Requirements**: Redis 4.0+ with the [rediSQL](https://github.com/RedBeardLab/rediSQL) module

 ## Why?